MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

 # Configure Log Analytics for Azure Monitor SCOM Managed Instance

-The integration of Azure Monitor SCOM Managed Instance with Azure Log Analytics (LA) is a mechanism to synchronize the monitoring data from individual SCOM Managed Instances to the respective LA workspace with a pre-defined frequency, enabling retention and advanced user actions such as visualization and reporting.
+The integration of Azure Monitor SCOM Managed Instance with Azure Log Analytics (LA) is a mechanism to synchronize the monitoring data from individual SCOM Managed Instances to the respective LA workspace with a predefined frequency, enabling retention and advanced user actions such as visualization and reporting.

 Synchronization of SCOM Managed Instance workload's monitoring data to a common data source (LA) helps to centralize all monitoring logs and prevents data fragmentation.
 With LA retention policies, longer-term trend analysis is possible in LA.